top of page

 Here, I witnessed the pros and cons of Western Medicine.
 Only 15 minutes were scheduled with the doctor when children were sick, the same questions were asked to each patient, and the same types of pharmaceutical medications were offered as medicine.
 The paper charts I handled were enormous, reflecting the number of doctor visits that had become routine for such a young population of patients.
 The pediatricians I worked with were phenomenal yet, I became aware of limits and flaws within the system of western medicine.

 Over 2 months of weekly acupuncture treatments, issues that I had accepted as normal like PMS, digestive discomfort, and anxiety, began to resolve.
 I was less moody, had more energy, a faster metabolism, and solid/restful sleep.
 I thought I was healthy and happy to begin with, and I was astonished by how much healthier and happier I felt!
-I knew this feeling of renewed wellbeing was what I wanted to share with the world and I decided that as my profession, I would continually develop my knowledge and skills in the field of acupuncture & Chinese Medicine.
+I knew this feeling of renewed wellbeing was what I wanted to share with the world, so I decided to come an acupuncturist.

 After enjoying a couple years of hiking and snowboarding in Colorado and Wyoming after graduating college, I moved to Santa Fe, New Mexico, to enroll in a 4-year masters program, where I studied Traditional Chinese Medicine and practiced both Chinese & Japanese styles of acupuncture.